dragos03/cassandraondocker/creating the image from a dockerfile.md

 Time to build the new image, let's name it cassandra_template: sudo docker build -t cassandra_template .

+The build process will take some time, you can follow its progress.
+At the end, if there are no errors, the new imahe should be available.
+Check by running: docker images

 That was it, you can now start the containers with static IPs, configure the final settings and start the Cassandra service.